syncfusion-content/uwp-docs/uwp/Scheduler/timelineview.md

 ## Collapse hours

-You can collapse the hours in `TimeLineView` and `DayView` by adding the hours in `CollapsedHour` collection using [CollapsedHours](https://help.syncfusion.com/cr/uwp/Syncfusion.SfSchedule.UWP~Syncfusion.UI.Xaml.Schedule.SfSchedule~CollapsedHours.html) property.
+You can collapse the hours in `TimeLineView` and `DayView` by adding hours in the `CollapsedHour` collection using the [CollapsedHours](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.CollapsedHourCollection.html) property.

 {% tabs %}
 {% highlight c# %}